TimvanScherpenzeel/spars/README.md

 ### FrameScheduler

 Contains a scheduler to schedule tasks over multiple frames to avoid dropping below 16 frames per second.

-### Loaders

-Contains code for an `AssetLoader` class used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).

 ### Polyfills